-When we might know election results
+When We Might Know Election Results

-As of Wednesday morning, eight states that will decide the next president remained uncalled, as did a handful of Senate races that will determine who controls the chamber.
+As of 10:30 a.m.
+Pacific time Thursday, six states that will decide the next president remained uncalled, as did a handful of Senate races that will determine who controls the chamber.

-Here’s where things stand, when you can expect final results and how to follow along as this extraordinary election unfolds.
+Here’s where things stand on Day Three, when you can expect final results and how to follow along as this extraordinary election unfolds.

 What are we waiting for?

-Joe Biden has 227 confirmed electoral votes and would need 43 more to win.
-President Donald Trump has 213 confirmed electoral votes and would need 57 more to win.
+With the three calls made Wednesday — Michigan and Wisconsin for Joe Biden, and Maine’s 2nd Congressional District for President Donald Trump — Biden has 253 confirmed electoral votes and would need 17 more to win.
+Trump has 214 confirmed electoral votes and would need 56 more to win.

-Six Senate races were uncalled in five states: Alaska, Georgia, Maine, Michigan and North Carolina.
+Four Senate races were uncalled in three states: Alaska, Georgia and North Carolina.
+Two other races were called Wednesday: The Republican incumbent in Maine, Sen. Susan Collins, and the Democratic incumbent in Michigan, Sen. Gary Peters, both won reelection.

-Georgia has two races, both involving Republican incumbents whom Democrats hope to unseat.
-One, between Sen. David Perdue and Jon Ossoff, might be decided in the next few days or might go to a runoff in January, depending on whether a Libertarian candidate gets enough votes to keep both major-party candidates below 50%.
-The other race will require a runoff between the incumbent, Kelly Loeffler, and Raphael Warnock, a Democrat.
+Georgia has two races involving Republican incumbents whom Democrats hope to unseat.
+One, between Sen. David Perdue and Jon Ossoff, is very likely to go to a runoff in January.
+The other race will definitely require a runoff between the incumbent, Kelly Loeffler, and Raphael Warnock, a Democrat.

 When will we know the results?